httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Assigning even a short freshness lifetime ({{?RFC7234}}, Section 4.2) -- e.g., 5 seconds -- allows
 a response to be reused to satisfy multiple clients, and/or a single client making the same request repeatedly.
 In general, if it is safe to reuse something, consider assigning a freshness lifetime;
-cache implementations take active measures to expire content intelligently when they are out of space, so "it will fill up the cache" is not a valid concern.
+cache implementations take active measures to remove content intelligently when they are out of space, so "it will fill up the cache" is not a valid concern.

 Understand that stale responses (e.g., one with "Cache-Control: max-age=0") can be reused when the